-- 1. Course Code: ÁNKDM08

-- 2. Course title: Middle East and Mediterranean studies

-- 3. Credit value and course structure:

-- 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
+- 1. Course Code: ÁNKDM08 - 2.
+Course title: Middle East and Mediterranean studies - 3.
+Credit value and course structure: - 3.1.
+4 credit - 3.2. ratio of lectures and seminars: 33,33% seminar, 66,67% lecture - 4.
 Name of major(s), specializations (where it is taught): Nemzetközi tanulmányok MA regionális és civilizációs tanulmányok specializáció - 5.
 Name of organizational unit responsible for its education: Faculty of Public Governance and International Studies, Department of International Relations and Diplomacy - 6.
-Name, position, academic degree of tutor responsible for the curriculum: Erzsébet Nagyné Dr. Rózsa, PhD, professor
+Name, position, academic degree of tutor responsible for the curriculum: Erzsébet Nagyné Dr. Rózsa, PhD, professor - 7.
+Number and types of classes - 7.1. full number of classes/semester: - 7.1.1.

-- 7.1.1.
 Full time course: 42 (28 LEC + 14 SEM) - 7.1.2.
-Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM)

-7.3.
-Further special or unique methods applied throughout of the course: -

-8. The academic content of the subject: The course gives an overview of the most important general questions and conflicts of the Middle East.
-Besides the lectures, the students will present on selected related topics.
+Part time course: 12 (8 LEC + 4 SEM) - 7.2. weekly number of classes full time course: 3 (2 LEC + 1 SEM) - 7.3.
+Further special or unique methods applied throughout of the course: - - 8.
+The academic content of the subject: The course gives an overview of the most important general questions and conflicts of the Middle East.
+Besides the lectures, the students will present on selected related topics. - 9.
+Competences to be achieved: